ojalaquellueva/gadm/README.md

 ## Permissions

-Scripts must be run by user with sudo, also authorization to connect to postgres (as specified in `pg_hba.conf`).
-Admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist and must be authorized to connect to postgres (as specified in pg_hba file).
+Scripts must be run by user with sudo.
+User must also have authorization to connect to postgres (as specified in `pg_hba.conf`) without a password.
+Admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist, with authorization to connect to postgres.

 ## Installation and configuration